sajaddadgar/cando-back/README.md

 ## Auction API

 ### Create new auction
-In order to create new Auction for a user, do `POST` on this url:
+To create new Auction for a user, do `POST` on this URL:

 `/auction/create/`